The following tutorial will show you how to kill programs/processes in OS X.

 - As you’ll see in the above screenshot, I was unable to kill the PID 1488.
 That’s because the program in question wasn’t owned (being run) by me – rather, it was being run by the root user.
 To get around this, and use this command with care, enter sudo kill -9 1488.
 You’ll be asked for your password, and after entering it, the process 1488 will be killed.

-- For detailed information on the top and kill programs, enter man top or man kill from the terminal to view the manual pages for each program.
+- For detailed information on the top and kill programs, enter man top or man kill from the Terminal to view the manual pages for each program.